rackerlabs/docs-core-infra-user-guide/cloud_ops/limits.rst

 activity.
 Limits can also protect you from workloads beyond the capacity of your configuration.

-Limits on your account’s activity are initially set by Rackspace.
+Limits on your account's activity are initially set by Rackspace.
 You can change some limits yourself to suit your workload; to change other limits, contact Rackspace.